 Delusion as Discipline

-The Law of Assumption isn’t about wishing — it’s about becoming.
+Enter; The Law of Assumption.
+LOA isn’t about wishing, it’s about becoming.
 Born from mid-century mystic Neville Goddard’s dream-soaked lectures, it’s the idea that reality bends to belief.
-That what you assume as true — quietly, stubbornly, like a secret you refuse to drop — starts to rearrange the world around you.
+That what you assume as true, quietly, stubbornly, starts to rearrange the world around you and whether you stop at page twenty-seven or keep writing.
 It’s manifestation’s moodier, more cerebral sibling: less crystals, more consciousness.

 HOW DO I START?